matter-labs/zksync-lite-docs/docs/dev/providers.md

 ### Resolve token id

-To sign Sync transaction users have to know the unique numerical id of the given token.
+To sign a zkSync transaction, users have to know the unique numerical id of the given token.
 It can be retrieved from the zkSync network governance contract.